bingyinh/nanomineParser/data_preparation/README.md

 - **rawDataUnique.xlsx**
   - The after-human-inspection version of rawDataUnique.csv.
 This file will be used in the further processing steps.

+- **additionalDataUnique.xlsx**
+  - The spreadsheet share the same format with rawDataUnique.xlsx.
+This file acts as an additional source of name pair informations.
+This file will be used in the further processing steps.

+- rawToJSON.py
+  - The script that reads rawDataUnique.xlsx and additionalDataUnique.xlsx to generate the json file to be loaded in the `spectraHeaderParser` object.

+- **nanomineParserConfig.json**
+  - This file will be loaded into the `spectraHeaderParser` object.

 - xName/xUnit/yName/yUnit.csv
   - Tables of specific fields.
 For reference purposes only.